Tax Billing & Payment Information

 - In Person / By Mail: Payment can be made in person at the Office of the Revenue Collector or by mail.

-Please Note: Credit cards are not accepted at The Revenue Collector’s Office.
+Please Note: Credit/Debit cards are not accepted in the Tax Collector’s Office or over the phone.

 For Office Payments

 Please bring your entire bill into the office.
-No Debit or Credit Cards accepted in the Tax Office or by phone.
+Cash, checks and money orders are accepted in the Tax Office.
+Cash payments require significantly longer processing time, so payments by check or money order are encouraged.
 To ensure that your account is properly credited, the following steps should be followed when making payment:

 - Make checks payable to “Newington Revenue Collector”.
 Enclose the proper copy of the bill with your signed check.
 No Post-Dated Checks are accepted.
 Checks are received for collection only and shall not constitute payment until cleared through proper bank or depository.